October 29, 2019

 Donald Trump, F1 Visa, H1B Visa, US Jobs

-Last two years witnessed a 10% decline in the number of international students enrolled in higher education institutions in the US.
+The last two years witnessed a 10% decline in the number of international students enrolled in higher education institutions in the US.
 According to an estimate, this is causing a loss of $ 5.5 billion to the US economy which earns over $ 42 billion annually from tuition fees and living expenses of international students.

 During his campaign, Republican candidate Donald Trump promised to ‘Make America Great Again’.
 His mantra for achieving greatness was simple.
-America had to tough with regard to immigration.
+America had to be tough with regard to immigration.
 He argued that Americans have suffered because it was too liberal in accepting outsiders (immigrants) with open arms.

 His main targets were the illegal immigrants from Mexico and other South American countries who had entered the US to escape poverty and crime in their own country.
 His solution for this was to build a wall – ‘a great wall, a beautiful wall’ he said.
 ‘Mexico will fund that wall’, he said.